-The Fred Hollows Foundation celebrates its 22nd birthday today.
-In that time, it has restored the sight of millions of people around the world.
+In 2014, The Fred Hollows Foundation celebratesd its 22nd birthday.
+In that time, we have restored the sight of millions of people around the world.

-The Foundation began in Sydney on September 3rd, 1992, at Fred and Gabi’s dining room table in Randwick, five months before Fred passed away.
+The Foundation began in Sydney Australia on September 3rd, 1992, at Fred and Gabi’s dining room table, five months before Fred passed away.

 Since then, every aspect of its work, from the number of operations, the people trained, and revenue raised, has steadily increased.